MFYLM/Titanic-Analysis/README.md

 # Titanic-Analysis
-This is for cs178 and Kaggle competition using sklearn to apply machine learning model to predict survival situation of passengers
+This is for cs178 and Kaggle competition using sklearn to apply machine learning models (Neural Network, RandomForest, Logistic Regression) to predict survival situation of passengers